Humans are visual-oriented beings.

-And they’re more available than ever before.
+And they’re more available now than ever before.

-We’ve seen the dramatic shift in content (and content preferences) with the growth of faster phones, better picture quality, faster internet connections, and more.
-We can expect this to continue trending that way.
+There has been a dramatic shift in content (and content preferences) with the growth of faster phones, better picture quality, faster internet connections, and more content and content types available.

 2. Visuals Create Connections

-Well, the right visuals create connections.
+The right visuals can create strong connections.

-We need all the help we can get to ensure people are actually listening (watching, reading, hearing, etc.) and consuming the content we produce.
+With the fast-paced lives many people live, it’s harder now than ever to capture – and retain – attention spans.
+We need all the help we can get to ensure people are actually absorbing (watching, reading, hearing, etc.) the content we produce.